 Orange Cheesecake Sugar Cookies Recipe

 It all starts with the perfect sugar cookie for this recipe.
 Then, you add that burst of orange flavor that steps the cookie up a notch!
 The magic behind this recipe is the ingredients themselves.
-I use really good quality flour, sugar, and eggs, etc. It really does make a difference!
+I use really good quality flour, sugar, and eggs, etc. (Out of eggs?
+No problem.
+Try one of my Egg Substitutes for this recipe!)
+It really does make a difference!
 In addition to the sugar cookie recipe, you will need cream cheese, confectioners’ sugar, orange extract, orange juice, and orange food coloring for the cream cheese center.

 How to Make Orange Cheesecake Sugar Cookies